storj/huggingface-hub-storj-patch/README.md

 import huggingface_hub_storj_patch
 ```

 Now you can run your script.
-If the patch is applied successfully, you will see it printing the URLs the `huggingface_hub` library is downloading from.
+If the patch is applied successfully, you will see it printing the URLs from which the `huggingface_hub` library is downloading.

 ![image](https://github.com/storj/huggingface-hub-storj-patch/assets/468091/ad50968c-7959-4a6a-8f63-540eb70372ba)

 ## Configuration

-The following environment variables can be used to configure the behavior of the patch.
+These environment variables can configure the behavior of the patch.

 ### HF_HUB_NO_STORJ